When snow falls it creates something far worse than a winter wonderland for many people.

-Many people have quite rightly decided to stay at home and wait it out, but whilst they do, what is happening to their home?
+When it snows, many people quite rightly decide to stay at home and wait it out, but whilst they do, what is happening to their home?
 Sub zero temperatures outside mean that whatever is happening to the house can wait a few days until it stops snowing!

 When your house is covered in snow, this can cause problems, as can when the snow itself starts to melt and dissipate away, further problems can become clear and we are going to look at some of them today.

 The first thing to consider if snow is causing a problem is to venture outside (but wrap up well!) and take a look at your roof.
 If there is not much snow on your roof, this indicates a big problem, although in theory, one that can be remedied by you fairly easily.

 If your house is the only one in the street without snow on the roof, this means that you have little or no loft insulation fitted to your home.